 The Sidney Samuel Thomas Reading Room is a traditional library space with a maximum capacity of 100.
-The reading room contains eight fixed 10-foot solid cherry tables, 64 leather-bottomed chairs, 36 additional soft seats, and book-lined shelves.
 It contains a small non-circulating collection including University of Georgia Press titles, graphic novels, and the Nash Boney collection.
 It also functions as quiet study space for students.

 Want to use the Sidney Samuel Thomas Reading Room for an event?

 As an event space, the room is conducive to a small lecture, reading, or possibly a small reception.
 It is intimate with doors allowing privacy.
 Since this room is primarily intended for quiet study, it is not readily available as an event space.
 Exceptions may be made during low building usage times such as weekends, intersession, or summer semester.